2014lh/soBlog/README.md

 Express server listening on port 3000 connected
 ```
-So you should copy the `key for googleAuth app` to your googleAuth app.
+You should copy the `key for googleAuth app` to your googleAuth app.

 ## Watch out

-OK, soBlog just a demo, not a product, so, if you want to use it to build your blog, you must be careful.
+OK, soBlog just a demo, not a product, so, if you want to use it to build your own blog, you must be careful.

-It built in express4, jade, mongoose, bootstrap, so it may do some help for a node.js beginner.
+It is built in express4, jade, mongoose, bootstrap.
+It may do some help for a node.js beginner.

 And also , you should make a `upload_tmp` dir.